skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 );
 ```

-This component achieves the same thing, but now it gives a name to the concept: `Flex`.
+This component achieves the same thing, but now it gives a name to the concept:
-These styles are all in one component and this CSS can be reused across all of
+`Flex`.
+Since all possible variations are in one component the styles only
-these components reducing the overall size of your CSS bundle (assuming the
+need to be defined once which can help reduce the overall size of the CSS
-one-off CSS above was duplicated in varying forms across the codebase).
+_(or JavaScript)_ bundle _(assuming the one-off CSS above was duplicated in
-Lastly, now when reading the component tree, it's immediately clear all this
+varying forms across the codebase)_.
+Lastly, now when reading the component
-component is doing is providing some flex layout.
+tree, it's immediately clear all this component is doing is providing some flex
+layout with a few flex-specific options.

 ```typescript
 <Flex alignItems="center" justifyContent="space-between">